Steve-P42/Quotes/README.md

 # Quotes

-The program shows quotes in a simple window read from a csv file.
+The program shows stoic quotes in a simple window read from a txt file.